 Soft-spoken and with strong legs from the long periods of time he spends playing football, Alex Biojo runs as he was born for it.
 When the 4-year-old finally stops, he lays down next to his mother Janeth and falls asleep while she studies.
 The little family has fled their home after a massacre nearby in the Nariño Department-Colombia.
 Photo: NRC Colombia

 Iman is a 10 years old Bedouin girl living in a Bedouin partial outdoor structure near Jerusalem.
 She lives with her family who are Palestinian refugees from 1948.
 In the summer she likes to sleep in the outdoor part of their house, and when it’s cold she sleeps inside. “ When I go to bed, I can’t fall asleep immediately, so my oldest sister tells me a lot of stories.
-My favorite story is “Joha”, a classic Arabic folktales character, known for his wit, humor and wisdom.
+My favourite story is “Joha”, a classic Arabic folktales character, known for his wit, humour and wisdom.
 The tales trace back to the 9th century.
 “I love sleeping outdoors, and talk to my sister until we fall asleep.”
-Photo: NRC/ Sahar Issawi
+Photo: NRC/Sahar Issawi